Velimir Gašić

-Velimir Gašić (Велимир Гашић; born 10 May 1964) is a Serbian professional basketball coach for Sloboda Užice of the Basketball League of Serbia.
+Velimir Gašić (Велимир Гашић; born 10 May 1964) is a Serbian professional basketball coach.
+He was most recently the head coach of Sloboda Užice of the Basketball League of Serbia.

 Early life

 Gašić was born in Aleksandrovac, SR Serbia, in 1964, but only a year later he moved to Rijeka, where his father get a job.
 He finished elementary and high school in Rijeka. earned his bachelor's degree in mechanical engineering from the University of Rijeka in 1986, and he also studied at the Faculty of Sport and Physical Education.
 He first studied under professor Aleksandar Nikolić at the University of Belgrade, and then graduated in the University of Sarajevo in 1985, at the basketball department.

 Coaching career

 Youth system

 Gašić began his coaching career in 1984 with Kvarner from Rijeka where he coached cadet and junior team.
 In 1989, he moved to Belgrade and became a coach of youth teams for Partizan.

 Senior teams

 In 1991, Gašić was named an assistant coach for Partizan, under head coach Željko Obradović.
 In the 1991–92 season, Partizan won the FIBA European League.
 Later, he coached Kikinda, the Bosnian team Borac Banja Luka, and Radnički Belgrade.
 In 1999, he moved back to Bosnia and Herzegovina where he was a head coach for Borac Banja Luka and Sloboda Dita Tuzla.

 Gašić coached Serbian League teams Vojvodina Srbijagas during the 2006–07 season and Metalac during the first part of the 2010–11 season.
 In 2012, for the second time Gašić was named an assistant coach for Partizan, under head coach Duško Vujošević.
 During three seasons with Partizan he won the Adriatic League championship and two Serbian League championships.

 On July 13, 2016, Gašić signed to be the head coach of the OKK Sloboda Tuzla.
 They parted ways in December 2017.

 In July 2020, Gašić signed for the Montenegrin team Sutjeska.
 In March 2022, he parted ways with Sutjeska.